Elise Kellond-Knight: Personal life

+Kellond-Knight graduated from Griffith University with a Master of Business Administration in December 2023, after previously completing a Bachelor of Pharmaceutical Science at the same university.

 Club career

 At the annual Westfield W-League awards dinner in 2009, Kellond-Knight was jointly awarded the Young Player of the Year Award with Canberra United's Ellyse Perry.

 After leaving 1.
 FFC Turbine Potsdam at the end of 2017, Kellond-Knight was hoping to join the Reign FC in the NWSL, however a discovery claim by the North Carolina Courage prevented her from joining the Reign.
 In April 2018, she signed a short-term deal with Hammarby in the Damallsvenskan.
 In June she extended her contract through the end of the season.

 Kellond-Knight signed with Melbourne City for the 2018–19 W-League season.
 Reign FC announced on September 24, 2018, that Kellond-Knight had signed with them for the 2019 NWSL season.

 On July 15, 2019, Kellond-Knight was traded to Washington Spirit in exchange for Sammy Jo Prudhomme.
 On October 26, 2019, Kellond-Knight returned to Brisbane Roar.
+In July 2020 the footballer ruptured her anterior cruciate ligament (ACL), which took over two years of recovery.
+She rejoined Hammarby in August 2022.

 In November 2022, Kellond-Knight returned to Australia, joining reigning champions Melbourne Victory.
+An Achilles tendon injury during training resulted in her missing the 2023 season.
+In September 2024, Kellond-Knight joined newly promoted National Premier Leagues Victoria Women's club Avondale FC.
+A fortnight later, she announced her retirement from professional football.